 When you can watch: Ted Lasso’s first three episodes premiered on August 14 2020, with new episodes weekly.
 Read our impressions.

-What it’s about: Ewan McGegor and its friend Charlie Boorman embark on a 13,000 mile, 100 day motorcycle trip on Harley-Davidson LiveWire electric motorcycles.
+What it’s about: Ewan McGegor and his friend Charlie Boorman embark on a 13,000-mile, 100-day motorcycle trip on Harley-Davidson LiveWire electric motorcycles.
 The unscripted series is something of a continuation of the duo’s 2004 motorcycle trip saga Long Way Down and 2010 TV miniseries Long Way Round.

 Important names: You’re going to be seeing a lot of Ewan McGregor and Charlie Boorman.